Ojasbardiya11/Bangalore-House-Price-Prediction/README.md

 # Bangalore-House-Price-Prediction
-Used Python to generate a MLR model to predict house prices in Bangalore Dataset is avaiable at https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data
+Used Python to generate a MLR model to predict house prices in Bangalore.
+Dataset is avaiable at https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data